Square Enix explains Bravely Default II’s name, confirms there won’t be returning characters

 Asano: Speaking of which, when explaining our plans for the game internally, I would often say, “This is not Bravely Third, this is Bravely: Automata.”
 (Laughs)

-Asano went on to say that there was even a period of time during development when the project was regularly referred to as “Bravely: Automata”.
-That’s about when he got a bit anxious and felt the need to properly name the game.
+Asano went on to say that there was even a period during development when the project was regularly referred to as “Bravely: Automata”.
+That’s when he started to get a bit anxious and felt the need to properly name the game.

 In the same interview, Takahashi and Asano confirmed that characters from previous entries in the series will not be returning for Bravely Default II, though it was considered.
 This was done so that new players wouldn’t feel alienated.